530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Monday-Saturday: Breakfast and Lunch; Sunday: Breakfast only

 T-Coon's boasts some of the biggest and heartiest plate lunches in town.
-Fried chicken, fried catfish, smothered rabbit, stuffed pork chops, brisket and red beans are entree heaven, complemented by equally satisfying sides ranging from cornbread dressing to macque choux.
-Stop by for breakfast beignets.
+Fried chicken, fried catfish, smothered rabbit, stuffed pork chops, brisket and red beans are entrEe heaven, complemented by equally satisfying sides ranging from cornbread dressing to macque choux.
+Stop by for breakfast beignets -- if you go on a Friday, stay for the local favorite, Catfish Courtbouillon.

 THE LUNCH BOXwww.lunchboxmenu.com